 The variety of pastry turnovers with cheese or ground meat, meat pide or kebabs are the fast food for millions of working people.
 These are all prepared entirely on the premises using age-old practices.

 One of the main culprits in the modern-day diet is the snack, that horrible junk food designed to give a quick sugar-high to keep one going for the rest of the day.
 Again, modern science has come to the rescue, and healthy snacks are now being discovered.
 Some of these are amazingly familiar to the Turks!
 Take, for example, the “fruit roll-ups”.
 Visit any dried food store that sells nuts and fruits, and you will see the authentic version, such as the sheets of mashed and dried apricots and grapes.
-In these stores, there are many other items that await discovery by some pioneering entrepreneur to the Western markets.
+In these stores, many other items await discovery by some pioneering entrepreneurs in the Western markets.
 Another wholesome snack, known as “trail mix” or gorp, is well-known to all Turkish mothers, who traditionally stuff a handful of mixed nuts and raisins in the pockets of their children’s school uniform to snack on before exams.
 This practice can be traced to ancient fables, where the hero goes on a diet of hazelnuts and raisins before fighting with the giants and dragons, or before weaving the king a golden smock.
 The Prince always loads onto the mythological bird, the Zumrut Anka, forty sacks of nuts and raisins for himself, and water and meat for the bird that takes him over the high Caucasus Mountains…

 As far as food goes, it is reassuring to know that we are re-discovering what is good for our bodies.
 Nevertheless, one is left with the nagging feeling that such knowledge will always be incomplete as long as it is divorced from its cultural context and spiritual traditions.
 The challenge facing modern Turkey is to achieve such continuity in a time of genetic engineering, high-tech mass production and a growing number of convenience-oriented households.
-But for now the markets are vibrant and the dishes are tastier than ever.
-So, enjoy!
+But for now, the markets are vibrant and the dishes are tastier than ever.
+So, enjoy it!